 White-light solar filters will show you sunspots and the grainy solar surface known as the photosphere.
 As of the time of this writing the Sun has been at a solar minimum for the past couple of years, with few observable sunspots and overall low activity, so don’t be surprised if you point your scope at the Sun and see nothing at all but a blank disk.

 Hydrogen-Alpha solar telescopes use a Fabry-Perot etalon to narrow the band pass of the telescope to no more than a few angstroms of the hydrogen-alpha wavelength of light, a fraction of the bandwidth transmitted by a nighttime hydrogen-alpha filter.
 This also dims the image enough that less additional filtering is needed.
 In dedicated solar telescopes, the etalon is located at the front with an additional blocking filter located inside the telescope or diagonal, while in the DayStar Quark the etalon is located within the device and depending on what telescope you’re using you may or may not need an energy reduction filter for additional filtering.
-The Sun in Hydrogen-Alpha appears reddish and in addition to sunspots and granulation it also shows solar flares, prominences, spicules, and plages.
+The Sun in Hydrogen-Alpha appears reddish and in addition to sunspots and granulation, it also shows solar flares, prominences, spicules, and plages.
 These features can change by the hour, making H-Alpha solar astronomy an extremely entertaining “live” experience, albeit a pricey one.

 Choosing A Solar Filter

 If you are looking to buy a filter for your telescope or binoculars, you can get one (either glass or film) from Baader Planetarium, Celestron, Orion, Seymour Solar, Spectrum Telescope, or Thousand Oaks Optical.
 While some other AAS-approved brands make solar filters, the aforementioned companies provide the best optical quality out there.
-My personal favorite is Baader Planetarium, who also make filters for pretty much every sized spotting scope, camera lens, or even binoculars out there.
+My personal favorite is Baader Planetarium, which also make filters for pretty much every sized spotting scope, camera lens, or even binoculars out there.

 Make sure to measure the inner and outer diameters of the front of your telescope tube/dew shield.
-Some manufacturers make filters for a fixed size; others make filters which have some adjustability inherent in their design.
+Some manufacturers make filters for a fixed size; others make filters that have some adjustability inherent in their design.

-You can also buy film from Baader Planetarium or Thousand Oaks and make your own mounting for it to secure it to your telescope out of cardboard or wood.
+You can also buy the film from Baader Planetarium or Thousand Oaks and make your own mounting for it to secure it to your telescope out of cardboard or wood.
 If you have the skills and confidence to do so it can save you a lot of money.
 However, you must be more vigilant about pinholes and light leaks to ensure safe operation.

 In addition to regular white-light solar filters, DayStar makes a device called the Quark which can be used with some refractors with no additional filter, and with almost all refractor, Maksutov-Cassegrain, and Schmidt-Cassegrain telescopes if an additional Energy Reduction Filter is used.
 The Quark is expensive, but various models allow you to view the Sun in both Hydrogen-Alpha and Calcium-K wavelengths.